-In the previous section we focused on the U.S. EPU, but this is not the only source of economic policy uncertainty that may matter for the dynamics of crypto markets.
-With the available data, we can also explore the effects of the Chinese and the U.K. EPUs in Figure 8.
+Chinese EPU.
+Finally, U.S. EPU may not be the only source of economic policy uncertainty that matters for the dynamics of crypto markets.
+Hence, we also explore the effects of the Chinese EPU in Figure 8.
 We find two interesting results.

-First, the uncertainty from these two countries affect traditional stock markets in the same way as the U.S. EPU.
-Positive EPU shocks from both China and the U.K. lead to significant increases of stock returns, which can even be quite persistent for the U.K. case.
+First, the Chinese EPU affects traditional stock markets in the same way as the U.S. EPU.
+Positive EPU shocks from China lead to significant increases of stock returns.
 This result is not unexpected and it can be seen as one more testament of the strong international integration of global stock markets, as documented by the factor analysis as well and the variance decomposition in Figure A1 in the Appendix.

 Second, and on the contrary of what found for the U.S. uncertainty, cryptocurrencies can provide a safe haven investment option against the Chinese EPU shocks.
-This is also the case for the U.K. EPU shocks for horizons longer than two weeks.
-Setting aside specific differences between the specifications of these models and their response functions, however, a clear conclusion emerges about the possible segmentation of the crypto space.
-Regional investors from different geographic areas, with different degrees of exposures to regional sources of uncertainty, do not necessarily share the same reasons to invest in cryptocurrencies.
+Setting aside specific differences between the specifications of these models and their response functions, however, a